Using our BioResource

 Single consent, single database, single repository.

-The NIHR BioResource is a recallable resource of over 250,000 volunteers, with and without health conditions who have agreed to take part in health-related research.
+The NIHR BioResource is a recallable resource of more than 300,000 volunteers, with and without health conditions who have agreed to take part in health-related research.

-We recruit participants into several participant cohorts including common and rare diseases and across the general population.
+We manage large cohorts of participants with different common and rare diseases and across the general population.

 We support researchers from industry and academia with: